top of page

 Funeral Director

-Claire was born in Carlisle and is married to Ben and has four children!
+Claire was born in Carlisle and is married to Ben and has four children, two dogs Lola and Vinnie.
 She was a regular in the armed forces and is now currently a reservist with the 4th battalion Duke of Lancaster’s Regiment as an infantryman.
 Claire also has 15 years’ experience working with the elderly, frail, dementia and EMI patients.
 Claire is a real people person and always happy to help and go the extra mile.
-We are so happy to have Claire onboard and hopefully you’ll see her out and about with us whilst she completes her training.
-Good luck Claire and welcome to the Team.
+Claire joined the business in 2021 and has undertaken over 300 funerals herself now.
+Claire enjoys keeping fit, fell walking and being with her family during her spare team.

 Claire copy.jpg